indigenous - Spanisch Englisch Wörterbuch

 indigenous tree from india gutagamba [f]

-wise old person among indigenous communities amauta [m] BO PE
+wise old person among indigenous communities amauta [m] BOPE

 andean indigenous community leader alcalde mayor [m] BO